Khatron Ke Khiladi 9 Final Contestants List: Vikas Gupta, Bharti-Harsh & Others To Participate!

 1. Vikas Gupta

 Vikas Gupta was seen on Colors' biggest reality show, Bigg Boss 11.
-The producer had impressed the viewers with his mind games and was even tagged as mastermind of the Bigg Boss 11 house.
-It has to be recalled that Vikas had conversation with Hina Khan about her experiences on KKK 8.
+The producer had impressed the viewers with his mind games and was even tagged as the mastermind of the Bigg Boss 11 house.
+It has to be recalled that Vikas had a conversation with Hina Khan about her experiences on KKK 8.
 Well, it would be interesting to watch whether his mind games and Hina's advice would work for him on KKK 9.

 2 & 3.
 Bharti Singh & Harsh Limbachiyaa

 Both Bharti Singh and Harsh Limbachiyaa had impressed the viewers on Star Plus' popular dance reality show, Nach Baliye 8.
-It has to be seen whether the couple be able to impress the viewers on stunt-based reality show as well!
+It has to be seen whether the couple will be able to impress the viewers on stunt-based reality show as well!

 4. Punith Pathak